Matthias-Mosthof/Travelbuddy/README.md

 # Dockerized Nuxt (Vite) App using Quasar & Pinia Module

-- Just a small Test Project using Nuxt w/SUPABASE DB.
+-  This "Travelbuddy" app contents user generated content for finding Travelbuddys as well as an Admintool to manage the content.
+Users can create posts and message each other without authentication.

 - Its kind of sad there is the need to tell this, but no line was generated with ChatGPT or any other Code AI.
+(Not because I think its bad, but this project is there to improve my coding skills)

 ## Progress